FelipeRibeiro16/Chat-Bot-Whatsapp/README.md

 /bot oi
 ```
 The commands are:
-- oi: The bot will respond with "Olá, tudo bem?".
 - adicionar: The bot will list the chats there are unarchived and you must choose one of them to add to the list of chats that the bot will listen to.
 To choose a chat you must send the number of the chat, listed by the bot, after that the bot will respond with "Adicionado com sucesso!", in case of error the bot will respond with "Não foi possível adicionar!"
 (Only available in the main chat).
 - sair: The bot will respond with "Saindo!" and will stop running (Only available in the main chat).
 - figurinha: The bot will create a sticker with the last image sent in the chat.